 We’ve booked a Resort Double room in the extended wing (2006) of the hotel.
 White walls and high ceilings make the room feel spacious.
 The interior is in classic style with a separate sitting area next to the bay window.

 The bed is big, soft and luxurious, with feather duvet and thick cushions.
-Suits a double function.
-It’s large enough to set up office with laptop, papers, books and phone spread around me without disturbing mr. B. watching a movie on my right.
+Suits a double function: large enough to set up office with laptop, papers, books and phone spread around me without disturbing mr. B. watching golf on my right.